Fired police officer Derek Chauvin was sentenced to 22.5 years in prison for murdering George Floyd.

 While arresting Floyd for allegedly using a counterfeit bill in May 2020, Chauvin pinned the unarmed Black man, to the ground by kneeling on his neck.
 In footage of the arrest, Floyd can be heard pleading “please, please I can’t breathe… My stomach hurts… my neck hurts.”
 Chauvin remained kneeling on Floyd’s neck for over nine minutes as bystanders begged him to stop.
 Three other officers stood by as Floyd fell unconscious.
 He died in an ambulance on the way to the hospital.

 Chauvin, along with his three former colleagues (J. Alexander Kueng, Thomas Lane, and Tou Thao) were fired from the Minneapolis Police Department following Floyd’s death.
 “Four responding MPD officers involved in the death of George Floyd have been terminated.
 This is the right call,” Minneapolis Mayor Jacob Frey tweeted at the time.
 He went on to call the death “completely and utterly messed up”.

-2. Chauvin Was Charged With 2nd & 3rd Murder & Manslaughter
+2. Chauvin Was Found Guilty After Being Charged With 2nd & 3rd Murder & Manslaughter

 3. Chauvin Had 18 Complaints On His Record

 Chauvin racked up 18 misconduct complaints on his official record in his 19 years as an officer with the Minneapolis Police Department.
 Only two were closed with discipline.
 A Minneapolis woman, Melissa Borton, went on the record with the Los Angeles Times to say that she filed a complaint in August 2007.
 Borton said Chauvin and another officer pulled her over for going 10 miles over the speed limit.
 The officers reached inside her vehicle “without a word,” unlocked the door, pulled her out and put her in the back of their police cruiser.